this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

 ## Understanding LIFEWATCH in detail

-See (link to Detailed Solution)
+Please read [solution.md](https://github.com/this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/blob/master/solution.md) for a comprehensive explanation.

+## Our Architecture

+Insert Flowcharts of our Architecture of our proposed solution.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of our project up and running on your local machine for testing purposes.
 See deployment for notes on how to deploy the project on a live system.